pratz1988/kanban-hack/README.md

 # kanban-hack

-A Basic kanban board building with React.js as part of bootcamp graduate olympics hackthon.
+A Basic kanban board building with React.js as part of hackthon.